openshift/enhancements/enhancements/baremetal/baremetal-provisioning-optional.md

      accessible from the machine networks.
 User must provide 2 IP's on the external network that are used for the provisioning services.

-The same field will be added to the Provisioning CRD, with the provisioningDHCPExternal field removed.
+The same field will be added to the [Provisioning CRD](https://github.com/openshift/machine-api-operator/blob/0b8cc8c965174e9de65a7f2f4021a74c487cafb6/install/0000_30_machine-api-operator_04_metal3provisioning.crd.yaml), which is created by the installer and used to configure the day 2 provisioning services.
+We will need to maintain the existing `provisioningDHCPExternal` field for one release, copy it's value to the new `ProvisioningNetwork` field, and then we can remove it in the following release.

 ### Provisioning Services Matrix